ElsulfavirineOther Names: Elpida, VM-1500, prodrug of VM-1500A Drug Class: Non-nucleoside Reverse Transcriptase Inhibitors

 (Compound details obtained from ChemIDplus Advanced,1 NIAID Therapeutics Database,2 Viriom press release,3 and ClinicalTrials.gov4)

 Mechanism of Action: Non-nucleoside reverse transcriptase inhibitor (NNRTI).
-Elsulfavirine (brand name: Elpida) is a prodrug of VM-1500A, a selective NNRTI with potent activity against HIV-1.5,6 NNRTIs generally function by inhibiting HIV-1 reverse transcriptase and preventing the conversion of viral RNA to DNA.7,8 Elsulfavirine is being developed as a once-daily oral treatment for HIV and has been studied in a Phase II/III trial.
+Elsulfavirine (brand name: Elpida) is a prodrug of VM-1500A, a selective NNRTI with potent activity against HIV-1.5,6 NNRTIs generally function by inhibiting HIV-1 reverse transcriptase and preventing the conversion of viral RNA to DNA.7,8 Elsulfavirine has been developed as a once-daily oral treatment for HIV and has been studied in a Phase 2/3 trial.
 In June 2017, elsulfavirine was granted marketing approval in Russia for treating HIV.3,4,9

 Investigators are also examining once-weekly oral dosing of elsulfavirine for HIV treatment.
 Fixed-dose combinations (FDCs) containing elsulfavirine and a long-acting injectable formulation of VM-1500A are also in development for HIV treatment.
 In addition, the long-acting injectable formulation of VM-1500A will be looked at as a potential agent for HIV pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP).9

 Half-life (T½): Following single oral doses of elsulfavirine in healthy participants without HIV, the mean half-life of elsulfavirine was 1.7 hours (20-mg dose) and 2.6 hours (40-mg dose).
 The half-life of VM-1500A, the active metabolite, was 8.9 days (20-mg dose) and 8.8 days (40-mg dose).10